zenaton/rfcs/node-syntax-v2.md

 these filters can be chained:
 eg. `client.select.workflow('paymentProcess').withTag({email: 'foo@bar.com'})`

-Special methods can modified filters:
+Special methods can modify filters:

 - `.parent`: select parent of current selection (if any)
 - `.childs`: select childs of current selection